ZJUDBlab/InterCellDB/tutorials/Basic-steps.md

 # Narf  .         .         .
 0.02189368 .
 ```

 If users are attempting to use their own dataset, make sure the data normalization and cell clustering are done.
+Many tools can handle with this.
 Take Seurat for example, the `NormalizeData` or `SCTransform` should be processed for getting normalized data, and `FindClusters` should be processed for getting cell clustering result.
-User-defined clustering is also allowed, and users should carefully follow the data format given above to set the clusters in right place.